by Tim Fox – 18 October 2021

-When buying your Ferro rod, make sure to take note of its advertised spark temperature.
-A Ferro rod should create a spark that burns at over 5,000 degrees Fahrenheit, with most of them ranging up towards 5,500 degrees Fahrenheit.
+When buying your Ferrocerium rod, make sure to take note of its advertised spark temperature.
+A Ferro rod should throw sparks that burn at over 5,000 degrees Fahrenheit, with most of them ranging up towards 5,500 degrees Fahrenheit.

-This high spark temperature is important because it enables the spark to withstand cold and moisture in order to light the fuel source on fire.
+This high spark temperature is important because it enables the spark to withstand cold and moisture to light the fuel source on fire.

 Size and Weight

-Also consider how large the Ferro rod should be.
-More compact and lightweight Ferro rods will obviously be easier to bring along with you on your travels, and many of them will even be equipped with a lanyard to carry around your neck or attach to a keychain or your bag.
+Also, consider how large the Ferro rod should be.
+More compact and lightweight Ferrocerium rods will obviously be easier to bring along with you on your travels, and many of them will even be equipped with a lanyard to carry around your neck or attach to a keychain or your bag.

-Most Ferro rods will only weigh a few ounces, although the handle or additional accessories may increase its weight overall.
-When backpacking, always consider the total weight you are able to carry and how much space you have in your bag.
+Most Ferrocerium rods will only weigh a few ounces, although the handle or additional accessories may increase their overall weight.
+When backpacking, always consider the total weight of survival gear you can carry and how much space you have in your emergency survival kit.

-Despite being bulkier and more cumbersome, larger Ferro rods may last longer, however, or feel sturdier and more stable during use.
-Many of these larger Ferro rods may have longer handles that are easier to grip as well.
+Despite being bulkier and more cumbersome, larger fire steel may last longer, however, or feel sturdier and more stable during use.
+Many of these larger Ferro rods may have long handles that are easier to grip as well.
 They may also be more durably constructed and harder to misplace.

 As we’ve seen, many brands manufacture Ferro rods of various thicknesses.
-For instance, the bayite Ferro rods above are available in 5/16″, ⅜ “, and ½” thick models, with the thicker varieties being more heavy-duty and durable.
+For instance, the Bayite fire steel above is available in 5/16″, ⅜ “, and ½” thick models, with the thicker varieties being more heavy-duty and durable.
 These are typical thicknesses that you’ll find in most Ferro rods.

 Another aspect of the Ferro rod’s size is its length.
 Longer Ferro rods will take up more space in your bag but may be easier to strike and last longer at a given thickness.
-Longer Ferro rods maybe 5 to 8 inches in length, whereas shorter ones may be found at 2 to 3 inches long for ultimate portability.
+Longer Ferro rods may be 5 to 8 inches long, whereas shorter ones may be found at 2 to 3 inches long for ultimate portability.

 Ease of Use

-Ferro rods that feature a well-designed handle are easier to use, especially if they are grippy and larger in size.
+Ferro rods with a well-designed handle are easier to use, especially if they are grippy and larger.
 Many handles will be made of natural wood, or they may have a rubber coating for added grip.

 Also, consider whether or not the Ferro rod comes with its own striker or if you need to use a steel knife or other metal surface to create the spark.
-Many miniature strikers are more convenient to carry in your backpack.
+Many miniature strikers are more convenient to carry in your survival kits.

-Many Ferro rods are equipped with other accessories or tools, such as a safety whistle, lanyard, compass, and even a bottle opener and a ruler.
-These extra tools can be helpful and make your Ferro rod even more valuable to bring along on your adventures.
+Many Ferro rods are equipped with other accessories or tools, such as a safety whistle, lanyard, compass, bottle opener, and a ruler.
+These extra tools can be helpful and make your Ferro rod fire starter even more valuable to bring along on your adventures.

 How do you use a Ferro rod?

-The first step in using a Ferro rod is to find your tinder, which is the flammable material.
+The first step in using a Ferro rod fire starter is finding your tinder bundle, a flammable material.
 To select the best type of fuel (or tinder), look in your environment to find fibrous grass, dry twigs, pieces of broken bark, fine wood shavings, or cotton.
 The drier, the better, although as we discussed, Ferro rods will still work when in contact with moisture.

 For the striker, you want to use a harder material than the Ferro rod itself so that the striker itself doesn’t get dull over time.
-The striker needs to be an object that you can move quickly and which will create a lot of friction along the Ferro rod to create the sparks.
+The striker needs to be an object that you can move quickly, creating a lot of friction along the Ferro rod to create hot sparks.

 More friction is achieved by using a sharp edge, such as the scraper that came with your Ferro rod.
 You can also use various types of smooth blades, like a steel field knife or hacksaw blade, or a flint rock, piece of glass, or even sandpaper.
 The more pressure you apply, the more friction you will be able to achieve.

-Next, position yourself over the pile of tinder, holding the striker in one hand and the Ferro rod in the other.
+Next, position yourself over the tinder bundle, holding the striker in one hand and the Ferro rod in the other.
 Securely situate the Ferro rod facing downwards so that one end is placed against the pile of tinder.

-One issue with this method is that there is a potential to spray sparks everywhere unintentionally or to accidentally push your tinder away if you hit it with the striker as you move it.
+One issue with this method is the potential to unintentionally spray sparks everywhere or accidentally push your tinder away if you hit it with the striker as you move it.
 Be careful if you choose this method.

-A more accurate method is to hold the striker in place over the pile of tinder and pull the Ferro rod quickly away from the tinder pile along the striker edge, creating a shower of sparks that is much more precise and falls directly onto your tinder pile.
+A more accurate method is to hold the striker in place over the pile of tinder and pull the Ferro rod quickly away from the tinder pile along the striker edge, creating a single spark or shower of sparks that are much more precise and falls directly onto your tinder pile.

 Here’s a video demonstrating the advantages and disadvantages of various techniques when using a Ferro rod: